peterlefanulumsdaine/designwithfontforge.com/pt-BR/Line_Spacing.md

 ---
 published: true
-layout: bookpage
+layout: bookpage_pt-BR
 weight: 39
 category: workflow
-title: Line Spacing
+title: Espaçando linhas
 ---

 When you have the word space and the n and o set you can begin to look at the line spacing.
 However, a full and final decision about line spacing isn't possible until you have Capital letters and some punctuation.